HitParade/hitparade/README.md

-# hit-parade
+# Hit Parade

+This repo contains all the services to run HitParade.

-The HitParade front end
+## The HitParade front end

 ## Getting Started